Protecting The Foundation Of Your Smile From Gum Disease

 What Is Gum Disease?

 When the soft oral tissues surrounding your teeth become inflamed and tender and begin to bleed when brushing and flossing, these are clear signs that you have early stages of gum disease.
-Commonly referred to as gingivitis, this initial phase can be reversed with regular cleanings and optimal at-home oral hygiene habits in Lincoln Park.
+Commonly referred to as gingivitis, this initial phase can be reversed with regular cleanings and optimal at-home oral hygiene habits.
 However, once the disease worsens, and bacteria spread beneath the gum line to attack the bone, it can lead to irreversible damage that hinders both the mouth and body.